cap-js/docs/advanced/odata.md

 ```

 ::: warning
 The service must be annotated with `@odata.apply.transformations`.
-This instructs the Java Runtime to push down the whole transformation pipeline to the persistence service.
+This instructs the Java Runtime to push down the whole transformation pipeline to the persistence layer.
 :::

 ##### OData v4 Annotations for Fiori